Australia, NZ dollars rebound as rate view helps risk assets

 "In terms of technicals, 0.64 offers support and with momentum for AUDUSD becoming less negative, we think it is the beginning of a break out higher," said Ray Ng, FX quantitative strategist at TD.

-For now, investor focus is turning to the speech from Federal Reserve Chair Jerome Powell at the Jackson Hole conference on Friday, which would also be a blow to stressed bond markets if he sounds in any way hawkish.
+For now, investor focus is turning to a speech from Federal Reserve Chair Jerome Powell at the Jackson Hole conference on Friday, which could also be a blow to stressed bond markets if he sounds in any way hawkish.

 Local bond markets rallied in tandem with Treasuries.